moritzvieli/rocketshow/README.md

 Username tomcat, password 1234

 ### Deployment
+#### Refresh cache
+Set a new version in the file WebContent/index.jsp -> url=app?v=x.y to prevent Chrome from caching the app's index.html.

 #### Seed directory
 The seed directory structure /install/rocketshow can be packed on a mac with this commands (assuming you're currently in the install directory):
 ```shell